Annie Jacobsen: Television

 Jacobsen co-wrote three episodes of Tom Clancy's Jack Ryan TV series for Amazon Studios.
 She was a consulting and writing producer on all of seasons one and two.

-In 2017, Amblin Entertainment and Blumhouse TV bought the rights to her book Phenomena for a scripted TV series, with Jacobsen and X-Files writer/producer Glen Morgan co-writing the pilot script.
+In 2017, Amblin Entertainment and Blumhouse Productions bought the rights to her book Phenomena for a scripted TV series.

 On Flight 327

 In 2004, Jacobsen wrote an article about an incident she witnessed with a group of thirteen foreign nationals on board a flight from Detroit to Los Angeles.
 Two air marshals came out of cover during flight.
 FBI and homeland security agents met the aircraft when it landed.

 In May 2007, the Department of Homeland Security declassified a report about the flight.
-The men were identified as twelve Syrians, members of a musical group, and a Lebanese, their promoter; all were traveling illegally on expired visas.
+The men were identified as twelve Syrians, members of a musical group, and a Lebanese man, their promoter; all were traveling illegally on expired visas.
 Eight of the men had "positive hits" for past criminal records and suspicious behavior.
 They were involved in an earlier incident on an aircraft which had them on the FBI watch list.
 However, the report noted that the musicians were not terrorists and law enforcement assessments at the time were appropriate.